zagnuts/RAVEnOUT/readme.txt

+** Update - it has been ages since I did anything with this.
+It still works, amazingly, but I recommend checking out https://github.com/popcorncx/raven-mqtt if you have one of these cards, although given that the RAVEn itself is no longer available to be purchased, it's pretty unlikely there's many of us out there now!

 V2 of the RAVEn script, now renamed 'RAVEnOUT' and being written in perl [yes I know, but it's in my comfort zone <grin> ]

 If all you want is to have status info of power consumption over the past few minutes and/or over the past month, then you may be better off just using the original python based V1 script.